DevCloudFE/ng-devui/devui/form/doc/api-en.md

   validator ?: DValidatorFn | ValidatorFn; // validator, which is compatible with the native Angular validator.
 (Set isNgValidator to true.)

-  message ?: string | { [key: string]: string }; // Message returned when the verification fails.
+  message ?: string | { [key: string]: string }  | templateRef<any>; // Message returned when the verification fails.
 The internationalization string object can be returned.
 The key is the key of the corresponding language.
 The default key is 'default'.

   errorStrategy ?: DValidationErrorStrategy; // Error update policy of the current rule.
 The default value is'dirty'.